 5. Use secure HR systems

-If self-service is enabled for your employees, you can send a separate email to let them know they can update details directly in the system.
+If self-service is enabled for your employees in the people management software, you can send a separate email to let them know they can update details directly in the system.
 In addition, ‘restricted’ security roles can be defined for third parties – such as payroll providers – so they can access the relevant data directly from the system.
 Not only do you avoid the risk of sharing information by email, but the data will be up to date, too.

 Read more about how Cezanne HR helps you keep your HR data safe here.